 Navarre Beach is everything that a beach vacation should consist of, pure ocean views in the most relaxing atmosphere that you could possibly imagine.
-This area is so pure in fact, the only hotel is currently under construction.
-There are quite a few beach front condos for rent, ResortQuest is a management company that is in the area and can assist in finding the perfect condo for your needs.
+This area is so pure in fact, the only hotel is currently under construction (see below for an update on this!).

 The pace doesn’t have to stay slow and leisurely, there are options just about an hour down the road from the shore in Milton, Florida.

 Adventures Unlimited offers as you might guess, adventures for the entire family.
 From tubing to canoeing and kayaking to zip-line tours there are lots of options to choose from.
-After carefully weighing my options, I choose kayaking, I feel a bit ashamed in telling you that I hadn’t done canoeing or kayaking prior to this trip.
+After carefully weighing my options, I choose kayaking.
+I feel a bit ashamed in telling you that I hadn’t done canoeing or kayaking prior to this trip.
 After a quick paddling lesson by our guide Taylor, I was left to my own devices to navigate the very gentle Black Water River.

 What’s more, Coldwater Gardens grows veggies and mushrooms right on site.
 While they don’t offer a regular meal service they are happy to put together something for a group of 20 or more, trust me, that is a meal that you will not want to miss.

 Another fun spot for families in the area is the Navarre Beach Sea Turtle Conservation Center.
 When you step inside the unopposing building, a large pool is home to GiGi the sea turtle.
 She was found beached and blind and was taken to SeaWorld, where she lived in a very small tank and needed to find a home, which is when the conservation center stepped in.